Director of Cinema & Media Arts

-Apart from this research, I co-edit the Contemporary Film Directors series for University of Illinois Press, and coordinate with colleagues in CMA and German the Film Theory and Visual Culture Seminar at Vanderbilt’s Robert Penn Warren Center for the Humanities.
-I have directed the Program in Cinema & Media Arts at Vanderbilt since 2011 and served on the Board of Directors at Belcourt Theatre from 2012-2018.
+I co-edit the Contemporary Film Directors series for University of Illinois Press, coordinate the Film Theory and Visual Culture Seminar at Vanderbilt’s Robert Penn Warren Center for the Humanities, and have served on the Board of Directors at Belcourt Theatre from 2012-2018.
 Inhospitable World won Honorable Mention for the 2019 ASLE Ecocritical Book Award and was shortlisted for the 2019 Best Moving Image Award, Kraszna-Krausz Foundation.

 Theaters of Occupation: Hollywood and the Re-education of Postwar Germany